USA vs. New Zealand Battle Looms in Queen Street Golden Mile

 The Queen Street Golden Mile takes place this Sunday as part of the Barfoot & Thompson ITU World Triathlon Auckland with the elite races supported by age group Mile options and a Celebrity Queen Street Mile.

-John Walker (NZL) ran it in 3.33.93, Steve Scott (USA) ran it in 3.29.44, and Mike Boit (KEN) still holds the Guinness World Record of the fastest human over the measured Mile distance with a screaming 3.28.36 down Auckland’s Queen Street.
+At past editions, legends John Walker (NZL) clocked a 3:33.93, Steve Scott (USA) ran it in 3:29.44 and Mike Boit (KEN) still holds the Guinness World Record of the fastest human over the measured Mile distance with a screaming 3:28.36 down Auckland’s Queen Street in 1983.

 The 2014 elite men’s field includes current and recently crowned 2014 New Zealand 1500m champion Hamish Carson and the 2012 USA Road Mile champion Craig Miller.